Bamboo is NOT considered an invasive plant in Connecticut.

 Note that due to legal changes, some items may no longer be accurate.

 1. Bamboo FAQ’s:

-This document provides answers to some of the more frequently asked questions about the bamboo law.
+This Document provides answers to some of the more frequently asked questions about the bamboo laws.

 2. History of bamboo issue in CT:

-For more information on the Invasive Plants Council, visit the IPC page.
+The IPC continues to monitor bamboo in Connecticut.
+For more information on the Council, visit the IPC page.

 3. Legal information:

 CGS 22a-381e.
 Prohibited actions re running bamboo.
 Disclosure statement.
 Penalties.
 Enforcement.